-In response to periodic requests to expand the determination letter program, the Internal Revenue Service ("IRS") recently issued welcome guidance in Revenue Procedure 2019-20 (May 1, 2019).
-The guidance opens up the determination letter program for statutory hybrid plans (e.g., cash balance plans) and merged plans, and provides helpful relief from document failures identified and corrected as part of those determination letter applications.
-As explained below, under the new IRS guidance, clients that maintain cash balance or other hybrid formula defined benefit plans (even frozen plans) have a unique opportunity to submit the plan to the IRS for a determination letter from September 1, 2019 through August 31, 2020.
+In response to periodic requests to expand the determination letter program, the Internal Revenue Service ("IRS") has issued welcome guidance in Revenue Procedure 2019-20 (May 1, 2019).
+The guidance opens up the determination letter program for statutory hybrid plans (e.g., cash balance plans) and merged plans, and provides helpful relief from document failures identified and corrected as part of those determination letter applications, as discussed below.